Berg0162/Zwift-Control/README.md

 ### How to connect to your computer?
 When you first power on your ESP32/nRF52 board with the Zwift-Control code loaded, it advertises itself as a standard Bluetooth keyboard (officially per the spec called a HID – Human Interface Device).
 That means you’ll see it show up on your Bluetooth settings on a Mac or PC.
 Notice: Zwift itself doesn’t support the Bluetooth HID devices.
 Pairing is between the computer and the Zwift Control!<br>

-You’ll simply have to go into your Bluetooth devices on Mac or PC, and pair it up just like you’d pair up a new Bluetooth keyboard, mouse, headphones, or whatever else it is that you pair.
-Only after you have successfully paired it with your computer that runs the Zwift app, it will be active during the next Zwift ride.
-Next time when you start your computer and ESP32/nRF52 Zwift Control, pairing will be fully automatic: auto pairing!
+You’ll simply have to go into your Bluetooth devices on Mac or PC, and pair it up just like you’d pair up a new Bluetooth keyboard, mouse or headphones.
+Only after you have successfully paired it with your computer that runs the Zwift app, it will be active during a Zwift ride.
+Next time when you start your computer and ESP32/nRF52 Zwift Control, pairing will be fully automatic without your intervention!
+As long as you do not remove the Zwift Control from the list of bonded BLE devices it will pair when both devices are powered on!